chapter 01

 It’s the region, or a region, where species are forming, and are going to be forming.
 Where disjunct populations become isolated from parent populations, genetic mutations accumulate, populations diverge in some of their characteristics, and traits, and become new species.
 It’s just a fantastic natural laboratory in which evolution is unfolding before our eyes.

-Historical slide photograph of Agave parviflora (small-flowered agave) habitat courtesy of Frank Reichenbacher.
+Historical slide photograph of Small-flowered agave (Agave parviflora) habitat courtesy of Frank Reichenbacher.

-Historical slide photograph of Agave parviflora (small-flowered agave) courtesy of Frank Reichenbacher.
+Historical slide photograph of Small-flowered agave (Agave parviflora) courtesy of Frank Reichenbacher.

-Robert Villa observing a population of Agave parviflora (Small-flowered agave) hidden among tall grasses east of Atascosa Peak.
+Robert Villa observing a population of Small-flowered agave (Agave parviflora) hidden among tall grasses east of Atascosa Peak.
 Villa is a naturalist, research associate, and Community Outreach Assistant at the University of Arizona's Desert Laboratory on Tumamoc Hill in Tucson, Arizona.

 Robert Villa Naturalist and President of the Tucson Herpetological Society